SUV Accidents and Rollovers

 - In March 2016, there was a serious SUV crash at a West Newton pizza shop.
 A man drove his SUV right through an intersection at a busy intersection and into a Sweet Tomatoes restaurant.
 Killed were two customers, a 57-year-old Watertown woman and a 32-year-old Newton lawyer.
 Several other people were seriously injured while the restaurant was heavily damaged and closed for 18 months.
 The driver was criminally charged.
 Though he claimed he had a medical condition, the district attorney's office said he was speeding his SUV.

 - In May 2017, an employee of the Lynnway Auto Auction in Billerica crashed an SUV, reportedly as he was showing the vehicle to potential buyers.
 He left three people dead on-site and one later died from their injuries.
-The 76-year-old employee should never have been driving.
-News outlets later reported his Massachusetts driver's license had expired in 2014.
+The 76-year-old employee was operating with an expired Massachusetts driver's license.

-At Breakstone, White & Gluck, our Boston car accident lawyers have decades of experience handling complex motor vehicle accident cases.
-We specialize in this area, working with top experts and accident reconstruction teams to determine the facts and successfully resolve your claim.
+As with all car accidents, SUV accidents require a thorough investigation.
+When multiple vehicles are involved, there can be numerous injuries and more victims seeking compensation.
+At Breakstone, White & Gluck, our Boston car accident lawyers have decades of experience investigating motor vehicle accidents.
+We specialize in this area, working with top experts and accident reconstruction teams to determine the facts and successfully resolve claims for clients.

-If you have been injured, there is a Statute of Limitations restricting how long you have to file a claim in the state of Massachusetts.
+If you have been injured, Massachusetts has a Statute of Limitations restricting how long you have to seek compensation.
 For a free legal consultation, contact us today toll-free at 800-379-1244 or 617-723-7676 or use our contact form.